 Food security is a major global challenge.
-By 2050, the world needs to produce at least 50% more food to feed 9 billion people, in the context of a changing climate and volatile market forces.
+By 2030, the agricultural productivity and incomes of small-scale food producers need to double, to achieve food security and promote sustainable agriculture.
 Using data and open data better is one way to improve agriculture and nutrition through better decision making, innovation and transparency.

 The Open Data Institute, together with a group of partners, are working together in the (GODAN) Action project to enable data users and producers to engage effectively with open data and maximise its potential for impact in the agriculture and nutrition sectors.

 The general objective is to help tackle food security and nutrition challenges using open data by improving nutrition for consumers and developing better policy and decision making.
 We are exploring how to give better access to and improve the use of open data, and especially focusing efforts in developing countries to increase farmers’ yields.

 This project is funded by the UK Department for International Development, complementing the work done by the Global Open Data for Agriculture and Nutrition (GODAN) network.

 GODAN Action is focusing on three key areas of work: facilitating the use of standards, researching the impact of open data, and building the capacity of a network of actors.
 The team has been working on three themes being: climate and weather data, land data and nutrition data.

 Online resources and tools